What is Placemaking Week?

 Yes!
 We will be hosting a range of networking and social events as part of the full program.
 Please stay tuned as we release this information in the next few weeks.

 Who should I contact about sponsorship opportunities at Placemaking Week?

 Looking to sponsor Placemaking Week?
 We'd love to hear from you!
 For more information, please contact the conference manager Juliet Kahne at firstname.lastname@example.org

 Who should I contact about volunteering at the event?

-We are not organizing volunteers yet, however if you wish to volunteer at the conference in Amsterdam either in the pre-conference process or on the actual days of the event, please contact: firstname.lastname@example.org and we can keep your details on file for when we have more information.
+We are not recruiting volunteers at this time, however if you wish to volunteer at the conference in Amsterdam either in the pre-conference process or on the actual days of the event, please contact: email@example.com and we can keep your details on file should anything change.

 I’m not from Europe—will the content be relevant to me?